jnduli/blog_jnduli.co.ke/content/drafts/pr_comments.rst

     - consistency
     - documentation updates.
 - is kind when commenting on code.
 They:
-    - comment on what they like in the PR
+    - comment on what they like in the PR (positive feedback)
     - comment on code and not the coder e.g. instead of `you're creating many db connections here` you have 'this code creates many db connections'.
     - Use questions instead of statements.
 Questions feel less like criticism